 Relevant national legislation includes the following:

 - Law on Associations (Law 12-06 of 2012) [Français] [عربي]: The law replaces the highly restrictive Law on Associations (Law 90-31 of 1990) [English] [عربي] [Français], but still fails to adequately guarantee the right to freedom of association consistent with Algeria’s international obligations.
-The new law affords the government broad discretion to refuse to register an association and suspend the activities of an association, places restrictions on the founders of associations, makes it difficult for NGOs to receive foreign funds, imposes heavy fines and criminal penalties for members or leaders of informal associations, and fails to provide NGOs with an adequate remedy to appeal the rejection of their registration.
+The new law affords the government broad discretion to refuse to register an association and suspend the activities of an association, places restrictions on the founders of associations, limits associations’ ability to receive foreign funds, imposes heavy fines and criminal penalties for members or leaders of informal associations, and fails to provide associations with an adequate remedy to appeal the rejection of their registration.

-- Law on Information (Law 12-05 of 2012): This law replaces the 1990 media law and could restrict journalism and access to information in several major areas, including national identity, sovereignty, the economy, and security.
+- Law on Information (Law 12-05 of 2012): This law replaces the 1990 media law and can be used to circumscribe journalism and access to information in several major subject areas, including national identity, sovereignty, the economy, and security.
 The law requires all publications to have prior approval by a media regulatory authority.
 According to the Committee to Protect Journalists, at least thirty-two provisions can be used to repress free expression, and many are broadly written and could serve as a pretext for unwarranted censorship.
 Violations under this law can result in fines of up to 500,000 dinars (about $6,700 US).

-- Law on Public Meetings and Gatherings (Law 19-91 of 1990): The law requires organizers of gatherings, marches and processions in outdoor public spaces and thoroughfares to apply for prior authorization from ministry of interior officials eight days in advance of the event.
-The law allows those officials to deny authorization if the meeting or demonstration "opposes the national values (constantes nationales) or ... undermines the symbols of the Revolution of November 1, the public order, or morality."
+- Law on Public Meetings and Gatherings (Law 19-91 of 1990): The law requires organizers of public marches and demonstrations in outdoor public spaces and thoroughfares to apply for prior authorization from interior ministry officials, eight days in advance of the event.
+Organizers of temporary public “gatherings” are required to notify officials three days in advance.
+The law allows those officials to deny authorization if the meeting or demonstration "opposes the national values (constants nationales) or ... undermines the symbols of the Revolution of November 1, the public order, or morality."

 - Ordinance on the Conditions and Rules of Practice of Faiths other than Islam (Ordinance 06-03 of 2006) [Français]